AmenRa/ranx/docs/run.md

 # Run

 `Run` stores the relevance scores estimated by the model under evaluation.
-The preferred way for creating a `Run` istance is converting a Python dictionary as follows:
+The preferred way for creating a `Run` instance is converting a Python dictionary as follows:

 ```python
 from ranx import Run